 Near the turn of the 20th Century, President Theodore Roosevelt grew tired of the longstanding Liberty Gold designs that were first struck in the late 1830s and, in the case of the “$20 Double Eagle,” 1849.
 He engaged the services of the remarkable sculptor Augustus Saint-Gaudens to redesign the circulating coinage of the U.S. The aim was to have a more artistic and beautiful appearance modeled on the high-relief coinage of the ancient Greeks and Romans.
 Saint-Gaudens only partially completed his task by the time he died in 1907.
 The minor gold coinage was yet to be designed.
 At the time it was assumed that the minor gold coinage would share the same design as the $20 circulating gold piece.
 Both fortunately and unfortunately, there were difficulties in translating Saint-Gaudens’ numismatic masterpiece to a smaller coin.

 The man behind the incuse design that appears on the gold Indian heads is the noted American sculptor Bela Lyon Pratt.
 He was born on December 11, 1867.
 He studied at the School of Fine Arts at Yale University and The Art Students League of New York.
-His teachers included several notable 19th and early 20th Century artists including Augustus Saint-Gaudens who served as friend and mentor.
+His teachers included several notable 19th and early 20th Century artists, including Augustus Saint-Gaudens, who served as friends and mentors.
 Pratt also studied in Paris at the prestigious École des Beaux-Arts.
 Several of Pratt’s sculptures appear at notable cultural institutions and U.S. Government buildings along the East Coast of the U.S. from Boston to Washington, D.C.

 The coin remains unique in the history of American coinage because the design was struck in high relief, and recessed into the planchet below the fields of the coin.